Toronto: Early history

-Archaeological sites show evidence of human occupation in the site that will later become Toronto dating back thousands of years.
-The Wendat, an Iroquoian speaking people, occupied the territory that will become Toronto for centuries from pre-European contact until the invasion and massacre by the Haudenosaunee from the south side of Lake Ontario between 1648 and 1650.
+Archaeological sites show evidence of human occupation in the site that would later become Toronto dating back thousands of years.
+The Wendat, an Iroquoian speaking agricultural people, occupied and farmed the territory that would become Toronto for centuries from pre-European contact until the invasion and massacre by the Haudenosaunee, another Iroquoian speaking agricultural people, from the south side of Lake Ontario between 1648 and 1650.
 By the 1660s, the Haudenosaunee established two villages within what is today Toronto, Ganatsekwyagon (Bead Hill) on the banks of the Rouge River and Teiaiagon on the banks of the Humber River.
-By 1701, the Mississaugas, an Anishinaabe speaking people from Northern Ontario, had displaced the Haudenosaunee, who abandoned the Toronto area at the end of the Beaver Wars, with most returning to their homeland in present-day New York state.
+By 1701, the Mississaugas, an Anishinaabe speaking hunter-gatherer people from Northern Ontario, had displaced the Haudenosaunee, who abandoned the Toronto area at the end of the Beaver Wars, with most returning to their homeland in present-day New York state.

 French traders founded Fort Rouillé in 1750 (the current Exhibition grounds were later developed there), but abandoned it in 1759 during the Seven Years' War.
 The British defeated the French and their indigenous allies in the war, and the area became part of the British colony of Quebec in 1763.

 During the American Revolutionary War, an influx of British settlers arrived there as United Empire Loyalists fled for the British-controlled lands north of Lake Ontario.
 The Crown granted them land to compensate for their losses in the Thirteen Colonies.
 The new province of Upper Canada was being created and needed a capital.
 In 1787, the British Lord Dorchester arranged for the Toronto Purchase with the Mississaugas of the New Credit First Nation, thereby securing more than a quarter of a million acres (1000 km^{2}) of land in the Toronto area.
 Dorchester intended the location to be named Toronto.
 The first 25 years after the Toronto purchase were quiet, although "there were occasional independent fur traders" present in the area, with the usual complaints of debauchery and drunkenness.

+Town of York (1793–1834)

 In 1793, Governor John Graves Simcoe established the town of York on the Toronto Purchase lands, naming it after Prince Frederick, Duke of York and Albany.
 Simcoe decided to move the Upper Canada capital from Newark (Niagara-on-the-Lake) to York, believing the new site would be less vulnerable to attack by the United States.
 The York garrison was built at the entrance of the town's natural harbour, sheltered by a long sand-bar peninsula.
 The town's settlement formed at the harbour's eastern end behind the peninsula, near the present-day intersection of Parliament Street and Front Street (in the "Old Town" area).